-This Association shall be known as “Military Reporters and Editors,” or “MRE.”
+This association shall be known as “Military Reporters and Editors” or “MRE.”

-The Association exists to advance public understanding of the military, national security and homeland defense; to educate and share information with its members and the public on best practices, tools and techniques for such coverage; to represent the interests of working journalists to the government and military; and to assure that journalists have access to places where the U.S. military and its allies operate.
+MRE exists to advance public understanding of the military, national security and homeland defense; to educate and share information with its members and the public on best practices, tools and techniques for such coverage; to represent the interests of working journalists to the government and military; and to assure that journalists have access to places where the U.S. military and its allies operate.

 Section 1.
 MRE shall consist of persons whose professional qualifications and character, in the judgment of the Board of Directors, hereinafter constituted, shall warrant their election to any one of the following classifications:

-(i) Duly qualified reporters of newspapers, magazines, newsletters, news services or other publications, which have been issued regularly and are supported by advertising or paid subscription but which are not house organs of any organization or movement.
+(i) Duly qualified reporters of newspapers, magazines, newsletters, news services or other publications, which have been issued regularly and are supported by advertising or paid subscription, but which are not house organs of any organization or movement.

 (ii) Editors, writers, publishers, editorial and news cartoonists and artists, or news photographers regularly employed by such publications or news services.

-(iii) Reporters, editors, writers and producers of public affairs and news, and photographers and videographers regularly employed by publications, broadcasting stations, news agencies, networks, on-line news services and other news disseminating media.
+(iii) Reporters, editors, writers and producers of public affairs and news, and photographers and videographers regularly employed by publications, broadcasting stations, news agencies, networks, online news services and other news disseminating media.
 This shall include freelance journalists who qualify in any of the above criteria.

 (b.)
-Academic Members: Persons who are employed in journalism education at the college level such as instructors, professors or deans, but excluding those who serve in a public information capacity for educational institutions; students at recognized colleges, schools or departments of journalism.
+Academic Members: Persons who are employed in journalism education at the college level such as instructors, professors, or deans, but excluding those who serve in a public information capacity for educational institutions; students at recognized colleges, schools, or departments of journalism.

 (c) Associate Members: Persons to whom the Board of Directors, by a three-fourths vote, has granted limited membership, which shall be examined at least annually by the Board and, in accordance with its guidelines, may be revoked at any time by a super-majority of those members of the Board entitled to vote.
-Associate members may participate in all MRE activities, but may not vote or hold office in the association.
+Associate members may participate in all MRE activities but may not vote or hold office in the association.

 (d) Institutional Members: Organizations, agencies and companies that support MRE and its mission, but whose members, employees or officers are not eligible for MRE membership.
-Representatives of Institutional Members may attend all MRE events and meetings, but may not vote or hold office in the association.
+Representatives of Institutional Members may attend all MRE events and meetings but may not vote or hold office in the association.

 Section 3.
 The Board of Directors shall have the right to suspend or expel a member for cause.
 This shall be done only by a vote of a majority of all the members of the Board entitled to vote, after a hearing at which the accused member shall have the right to be present and in conformity with rules which the Board shall adopt.